You are here

 3. Where a person is self-employed, they may be deemed with an ability to earn based on what it would cost to employ a person to undertake similar work.
 This ensures that the amount is a reasonable reflection of what a person could earn as an employee.
 It is important that the person is given the chance to establish a sustainable level of income from their business before deeming is applied.
 A period of six to twelve months may be regarded as a reasonable time period for this to occur.
 A decision about when to deem an ability to earn must be based on evidence received from the person about the level of income being earned from their business.

-any medical guidance provided by the person's treating medical practitioners; and
+- any medical guidance provided by the person's treating medical practitioners;